 1958 - The Big Snow of 1958 cuts off Michigan City for nearly a week, requiring assistance from five surrounding municipalities to help dig the city out from feet of snow dumped during the freak snowstorm.

-1959 - The Liberty Theater (formerly the Lake Theater and Starland Theater) and surrounding shops burn down in an overnight fire on January 22.
-Fire Captain Lee Brady perishes in the fire, and several other firefighters were injured.
+1959 - The Liberty Theater (formerly the Lake Theater and Starland Theater) and Edwards Store burn down in an overnight fire on January 22.
+Fire Captain Lee Brady perished in the fire, and several other firefighters were injured.

 1959 - The Smith Brothers Cough Drop Factory closes.